Law (LA)

 LA 962d Intellectual Property - 1 Hour

-This course is a survey of Intellectual Property.
-This course examines patents, copyrights, trademarks, unfair competition, rights of publicity, trade secrets, and protection of designs.
+This course examines patents, copyrights, trademarks, trade secrets, and other intellectual property rights.
 The course analyzes the rights and remedies associated with each type of intellectual property that it covers, as well as the relationships between different types of intellectual property.
 Delivery Mode: Traditional Juris Doctor.

 LA 970 Independent Study/Guided Research - 1-6 Hours